mattmakai/fullstackpython.com/source/content/pages/15-task-queues/1501-task-queues.markdown

 * The [RQ (Redis Queue)](http://python-rq.org/) is a simple Python library for queueing jobs and processing them in the background with workers.
-  RQ is backed by Redis and it is designed to have a low barrier to entry.
+  RQ is backed by Redis and is designed to have a low barrier to entry.
   The [intro post](http://nvie.com/posts/introducing-rq/) contains information on design decisions and how to use RQ.